Running a successful small business is hard. Running a successful small business without a budget is virtually impossible.

 A budget is a tool that allows you to measure your ideal financial numbers against your actual figures.
 Effective budgeting requires regular calibration of the real business environment against the theoretical one.

 If that sounds daunting or time-consuming, fear not.
 There are online resources that simplify the process.
-In fact, there are several downloadable, customizable budget templates that you can access right now.
+In fact, there are several downloadable, customizable business budget templates that you can access right now.
 And just to keep them within your budget (see what we did there?) they’re free!

 The download available from Capterra includes both a monthly and annual breakdown that can be used on an Excel spreadsheet.
 “Imagine going into a month having no idea what you were going to spend or how much money you were going to make,” the site says.
 “If you’re interested in having money in your bank account at the end of the month, you might want to start thinking ahead.”
 The goal of a budget, they say, is to have a “fixed point to track your progress against.”

 Once again, you don’t need to look very far to find a range of budget templates.
-Google’s Template Gallery provides a variety of visually striking, easy-to-use templates.
+Google’s Template Gallery provides a variety of visually striking, easy-to-use Google Sheets business budget templates.
 The tables and graphs in the Summary tab offer an illustrative glimpse into your income and expenses, quickly getting you up to speed on where you stand financially.
 Not sure where to start?
 Check out this well-designed annual budget template.